 Where will you stay in Hawaii?

 There is loads of accommodation in Hawaii.
 You are spoilt for choice with the range available catering to every budget.
 From hostels to 5-star hotels and everything in between, there will be something there for you.
-Most people stay in and around the Waikiki Beach area.
-Waikiki Beach has lots of accommodation available and it provides access to many of things you must see and do while in Hawaii.
+Most people stay in and around the Waikiki Beach area which has loads of accommodation available and provides access to many of things you must see and do while in Hawaii.
+Check out HostelWorld if you want a bed in a hostel and Booking.com if you want a hotel room or apartment.
 And don’t forget travel insurance as you just never know what might happen.

 What to see and do in Oahu